FlexMeasures/flexmeasures/documentation/dev/plugins.rst

 Here is a showcase file which constitutes a FlexMeasures plugin.
 We imagine that we made a plugin to implement some custom logic for a client.

 We created the file ``<some_folder>/our_client/__init__.py``.
 So, ``our_client`` is the plugin folder and becomes the plugin name.
-All else that is needed for this showcase (not shown here) is ``<some_folder>/our_client/templates/metrics.html``, which works just as other FlexMeasures templates (they are Jinja2 templates).
+All else that is needed for this showcase (not shown here) is ``<some_folder>/our_client/templates/metrics.html``, which works just as other FlexMeasures templates (they are Jinja2 templates and you can start them with ``{% extends "base.html" %}`` for integration into the FlexMeasures structure).

-We demonstrate adding a view which can be rendered via the FlexMeasures base templates.
-When added to the FlexMeasures UI menu (name it in :ref:`menu-config`).
+* We demonstrate adding a view which can be rendered via the FlexMeasures base templates.

-We also showcase a CLI function which has access to the FlexMeasures `app` object.
+* We also showcase a CLI function which has access to the FlexMeasures `app` object.
 It can be called via ``flexmeasures our_client test``.

 .. code-block:: python